Floating production storage and offloading: History

 Oil has been produced from offshore locations since the late 1940s.
-Originally, all oil platforms sat on the seabed, but as exploration moved to deeper waters and more distant locations in the 1970s, floating production systems came to be used.
+Originally, all oil platforms sat on the seabed.
+In the 1970s, as exploration moved to deeper waters and more distant locations, floating production systems came to be used.

 The first oil FPSO was owned by Shell and built by with help of SBM Offshore and Gusto in 1977 on the Shell Castellon field, located in the Spanish Mediterranean.
 Today, over 270 vessels are deployed worldwide as oil FPSOs.

-On July 29, 2009, Shell and Samsung announced an agreement to build up to 10 LNG FPSOs, at the same Samsung Yard.
+In July 2009, Shell and Samsung announced an agreement to build up to 10 LNG FPSOs, at the same Samsung Yard.
 Flex LNG appeared to construct smaller units.

-On May 20, 2011, Royal Dutch Shell announced the planned development of a 488m long and 74m wide floating liquefied natural gas facility (FLNG), called Prelude, which is to be situated 200 km off the coast of Western Australia and is due for completion in around 2016.
-It will be the largest vessel ever built.
-Royal Dutch Shell (2013), LNG FPSO (Liquefied Natural Gas Floating production Storage and Offloading), Samsung Heavy Industries at a cost of $12 billion.
+In May 2011, Royal Dutch Shell announced plans for a 488 m long floating liquefied natural gas facility, named Prelude, to be situated approximately 200 km off the coast of Western Australia.
+The hull was launched in December 2013.
+At full size, Prelude FLNG became one of the largest floating production structures ever built and displaces around 600,000 tonnes, significantly surpassing previous records.

 In June 2012, Petronas made a contract of procurement engineering, construction, installation and commissioning, with the Technip and DSME consortium, for what is expected to be the world's first floating liquefaction unit when completed in 2015.
 The unit is destined for the Kanowit gas field off Sarawak, Malaysia.

 At the opposite (discharge and regasification) end of the LNG chain, the first ever conversion of an LNG carrier, Golar LNG-owned Moss type LNG carrier into an LNG floating storage and regasification unit was carried out in 2007 by Keppel shipyard in Singapore.